Western Colorado University

-Western Colorado University (Western) is a public university in Gunnison, Colorado.
-It enrolls approximately 2,600 undergraduate and 400 graduate students, with 25 percent coming from out of state.
+Western Colorado University (WCU or Western) is a public university in Gunnison, Colorado, United States.
+It enrolls approximately 3,000 undergraduate and 450 graduate students, with 25 percent coming from out of state.
 Western offers more than 100 undergraduate areas of study and seven graduate programs, five of which are available as accelerated degree programs.
-Since 2013, Western's student headcount has grown by 17.4%, the highest percentage increase in full-time enrollment in Colorado outside of the University of Colorado System.

 History

 Western was established in 1901 and opened for classes in 1911 as the Colorado State Normal School, the first college on the Western Slope.
 This initial focus as a preparatory college for teachers resulted in a commitment to teacher preparation programs that continues to this day.
 In 1923 the college's name was changed to Western State College of Colorado in recognition of its expanding programs in the liberal arts at both undergraduate and graduate levels.
 The college continued to grow, particularly after World War II when returning veterans attended on the GI Bill, and academic and co-curricular programs capitalizing on the college's unique mountain setting were continually added.
 In 2012, the institution was renamed Western State Colorado University.
 In September 2018, the institution changed its name to Western Colorado University.